5th Grade History Quiz Bingo Cards - Print Free or Customize

 - Paper Caller: Print PDF calling list & calling slips and physically pick the slips.

-- Hybrid Play: Pick any combination above.
-For example, caller can be either Paper or Virtual.
-And players can be Paper or Virtual or a combination of both.
+- Mixed Mode: Pick any combination above.
+For instance, caller can be either Paper or Online.
+And players can be Paper or Online or a combination of both.

 Step-By-Step:

-- Start by saving the 5th Grade History Quiz PDF by clicking on the "Print" button above.
+- Start by downloading the 5th Grade History Quiz PDF by clicking on the "Print" button above.

 - For random calling, you can print another copy of the call list, cut, fold and then draw them randomly at play time.

 - Distribute one card per player.
-For marking, you can use pens.
+For marking, you can use pencils.
 Crayons are the cheapest.

-- The caller starts the play by randomly drawing an item from the call list and saying it to all players.
+- The caller opens the play by randomly drawing an item from the call list and saying it to everyone.

-- The caller checks that the items marked form a correct line as per the Bingo card and call list.
+- The caller confirms that the items marked form a proper line according to the Bingo card and call list.

 - You can play for varied patterns or a full card blackout for a longer game.